ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 We will start by defining our array of animal objects.
 It is likely that your interviewer will expect you to create this array yourself; make sure you know the syntax for defining an object-based array by heart and can create one quickly, it will save valuable time.

-For the purposes of object-oriented programming (setting it up this way will increase functionality and make your app flow more logically), make sure that you define each array member as an object; this is done by utilizing { key: key-value, key: key-value }, syntax.
+For the purposes of object-oriented programming (setting your app up this way will increase functionality and make the app flow more logically), make sure that you define each array member as an object; this is done by utilizing { key: key-value, key: key-value }, syntax.
 For the purpose of this program, we will be sorting animal objects by their age; remember to set this key value as an integer in each object.
 An example array is shown below; using "const" to define the object array is recommended rather than "var".

 ``` javascript